AdobeDocs/blueprints-learn.pt-BR/help/blueprints/audience-activation/enterprise-destinations.md

 kt: 7475
 exl-id: 32133174-eb28-44ce-ab2a-63fcb5b51cb5,None
 translation-type: tm+mt
-source-git-commit: ee1d97af9bf58076fbce24fbc8a3f0d50a4b52a0
+source-git-commit: a63da7d5da3038cf66b5f2c99e117d4aa5b21cc1
 workflow-type: tm+mt
-source-wordcount: '662'
+source-wordcount: '635'
 ht-degree: 0%

 ---

 # Audience and Profile Ativation to Enterprise Destinations Blueprint

-Replicação e atualização de alterações de perfil e público-alvo em armazenamentos de dados corporativos para casos de uso de ativação e relatórios.
+Replicação e atualização de alterações de perfil e público-alvo em armazenamentos de dados corporativos para casos de uso de ativação e relatórios. <!-- This sentence is difficult to mentally process because there's no verb.
+Describe what the customer can do with this feature.
+The first paragraph on a page should not be an abstract description.-->

-Inicie uma ação de vendas ou suporte ao cliente por meio da notificação de uma ação do cliente da [!UICONTROL Real-time Customer Data Platform] para sistemas e aplicativos corporativos.
+Inicie uma ação de vendas ou suporte ao cliente por meio da notificação de uma ação do cliente da [!UICONTROL Real-time Customer Data Platform] para sistemas e aplicativos corporativos. <!-- What kinds of sales or support actions?
+You might add a "For example...."
+The content in these blueprints should be more simple and friendly.-->

 ## Casos de uso